adjust/android_sdk/README.md

     ```

     ![][application_config]

+    Replace `{YourAppToken}` with your app token.
+You can find this in your
+    [dashboard].

+    Depending on whether you build your app for testing or for production, you must
+    set `environment` with one of these values:

+    ```java
+    String environment = AdjustConfig.ENVIRONMENT_SANDBOX;
+    String environment = AdjustConfig.ENVIRONMENT_PRODUCTION;
+    ```

+    **Important:** This value should be set to `AdjustConfig.ENVIRONMENT_SANDBOX`
+    if and only if you or someone else is testing your app.
+Make sure to set the
+    environment to `AdjustConfig.ENVIRONMENT_PRODUCTION` just before you publish
+    the app.
+Set it back to `AdjustConfig.ENVIRONMENT_SANDBOX` when you start
+    developing and testing it again.

+    We use this environment to distinguish between real traffic and test traffic
+    from test devices.
+It is very important that you keep this value meaningful at
+    all times!
+This is especially important if you are tracking revenue.

 5. Add a private class that implements the `ActivityLifecycleCallbacks` interface.
 If you don't have access to this interface, your app is targeting an Android api level inferior to 14.